Incapacity planning expresses your wishes so they can be carried out by your chosen agent if you become mentally and/or

 WE OFFER COMPREHENSIVE INCAPACITY PLANNING SERVICES

 At the Law Office of Daniel Hunt, we know that an Advance Healthcare Directive is only one part of a thorough estate plan.
 When we advise new clients, we listen to their needs and goals.
 We ask questions to get a sense of their current needs.
 We take the time to put together a complete estate plan in which all parts work to serve the overall goals of our clients.
-Contact our estate planning law firm today to schedule your initial consultation at our Sacramento, Folsom, or Roseville offices.
+Contact our estate planning law firm today to schedule your initial consultation with our Sacramento, Folsom, or Roseville offices.
+We offer in-person, virtual, and telephone appointments for your convenience.